cambiotraining/hpc-intro/05-job_arrays.md

 This would produce an image saved as `results/turing/f0.04_k0.06.png`.

 The student has been running this script on their laptop, but it takes a while to run and they would like to try several parameter combinations.
-They have prepared a CSV file in `data/turing_model_parameters.csv` with parameter values of interest (you can open this file in _VS Code_ to quickly inspect its contents).
+They have prepared a CSV file in `data/turing_model_parameters.csv` with parameter values of interest (you can look at the content of this file using `cat`).

 Our objective is to automate running these models in parallel on the HPC.